 EXTERIOR DOORS.
 Exterior doors to the residence halls are locked to promote safety and limit access to the buildings by non-residents.
-These doors should not be propped open or forced open at any time.
-Propping of exterior doors, as well as interior stairwell doors, laundry doors, etc. is prohibited.
-Any person found to be responsible for propping open a door or forcing a door open will be assessed a fine of \$250.00 and further disciplinary action.
-If caught propping the door with an object (including any foreign objects impeding the crash bar), residents will be fined \$250.00.
-Residents are not to allow non-residents into the exterior doors of the residence halls.
-Damages sustained to the card access devices will result in a minimum charge of \$80.00, not to exceed \$400.00 (vandalism/tampering).
+These doors should not be propped open at any time.
+Any person found to be responsible for propping open a door or forcing a door open without use of a Bearkat One card will be assessed a fine of \$250.00 and further disciplinary action.
+(See DOORS, EXTERIOR)